langflow-ai/langflow/docs/docs/Getting-Started/getting-started-installation.md

-**DataStax Langflow** is a hosted version of Langflow integrated with [AstraDB](https://www.datastax.com/products/datastax-astra).
+**DataStax Langflow** is a hosted version of Langflow integrated with [Astra DB](https://www.datastax.com/products/datastax-astra).
 Be up and running in minutes with no installation or setup required.
-[Sign up for free](https://langflow.datastax.com/).
+[Sign up for free](https://astra.datastax.com/signup?type=langflow).

 ![](./602374500.png)